The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Robert Wilson was one of the first scientists to analyze the behavior of bidders in public value goods.

-In his works in the 1960s and 1970s, he showed that during such auctions, due to a lack of information about a product, buyers will offer less than they think the product is worth.
-Buyers will be cautious for fear of the “winner's curse,” and the final amount the seller will receive may be less.
+In his work in the 1960s and 1970s, he showed that during such auctions, due to a lack of information about the product, buyers would bid less than they thought the product was worth.
+Buyers will be cautious for fear of the winner's curse, and the final amount the seller receives may be less.

 On the subject: Black holes and DNA scissors: for which they were awarded the Nobel Prize in physics and chemistry